 An integrated view of what impact is and how it is achieved is vital.
 The action research project identified key concepts and developed a conceptual framework: The impact narrative.
 In capturing the impacts of an MSP, two elements can be distinguished: (1) an impact pathway that documents the steps from activities and outputs through to impact and (2) five impact levels, ranging from the individual and organizational to the societal level.
 Taken together, the impact pathway and the impact levels form a narrative of the MSP for establishing impact which allows for a richer, deeper understanding of not just what change happened to whom, but also why it happened and the implications of this.

 Via a series of workshops impact narratives for the participating MSPs have been developed.
-Through tailor-made processes each participating MSP receives active support by the research team to further enhance their monitoring and capturing of impacts with the envisaged direct result of the project being a set of developed indicators for measuring impact at partnership level.
+Through tailor-made processes each participating MSP receives active support by the research team to further enhance their monitoring and capturing of impacts with the project currently supporting the development of a set of indicators for measuring impact at partnership level.

 A scientific reference group advises the research project and provides valuable reflection and feedback loops to continuously strengthen the research approach.